hiulit/cross-compile-godot-raspberry-pi/README.md

 ## Limitations

-- The toolchain this script uses only supports cross-compilation for `32 bit` binaries.
+The toolchain this script uses has a few limitations at the moment:

+- Only supports cross-compilation for `32 bit` binaries.
-- Unable to compile Godot `2.x` because it requires `gcc < 6` and the toolchain this script uses only has `gcc 10.2`.
+- Can't compile Godot `2.x` because it requires `gcc < 6` and the toolchain only has `gcc 10.2`.
 - Godot `3.1-stable` and `3.1.1-stable` need an extra dependency (`libfreetype-dev`) to be able to be compiled.

+Other limitations:

-- Raspberry Pi `0`, `1` and `2` can't be compiled using Link Time Optimization (LTO)
+- Raspberry Pi versions `0`, `1` and `2` can't be compiled using Link Time Optimization (LTO)

 ## 🛠️ Setup